54481andrew/pathogen-spillover-forecast/README.md

 presence or absence of LASV in surveys of *Mastomys natalensis*, and outputs a .tif file that describes the probability that, given that *M. natalensis* is present in a pixel, LASV circulates in the rodent population.

-The directory structure is similar to the Reservoir_Layer directory.
-Scripts contained in this directory are directly analogous to those described in the Reservoir_Layer directory.
+To the extent that is possible, the scripts and the directory structure are similar to that found in the Reservoir_Layer directory.

 - Data: contains the datasets that describe LASV presence and absence in rodents, as well as data on serosurveys in humans.
 The Excel file